 1888, built in the same year as its name, is a heritage listed former teachers training residential college.
 NMBW’s design for its renovation seeks to preserve, celebrate and complement the original heritage fabric of the building, while allowing it to continue to function as an educational facility in the 21st century.
 The 1888 building accommodates the Graduate School Association, hosting a series of staff offices, private and group study rooms, student lounges, meeting rooms and ground floor retail tenancies flanked by two large external courtyards.

-The major renovation works include the removal of a 1990’s rear addition to restore the building to its original condition.
-This has allowed for the reestablishment of a north facing courtyard with verandah, deck and planting, and makes the original façade visible again to the public.
-As part of these works the lift has been shifted into the original building, providing equitable access to all levels while maintaining the integrity of the heritage fabric.
+The major renovation works include the removal of a previous addition to allow for a new north facing courtyard with verandah, deck and planting.
+This has established a new relationship between the original building fabric and the rest of the campus, allowing for significant heritage elements to be experienced in a new way.
+As part of these works, a new lift has been integrated into the original building, providing equitable access to all levels while maintaining the integrity of the structure.

 This project is part of the University of Melbourne’s New Student Precinct.